quietly-turning/Lua-For-SM5/_chapter-1/LoadActor.md

 	-- The contents of Box.lua return a Quad.
 Keep reading!
 	-- Pass the specific box values we want into the file. af[#af+1] = LoadActor( "./Box.lua", box_values[ pn ] )

-	-- This sort of setup allows us to keep generic code definitions -- in files like Box.lua, and load them as needed from the -- primary file with specific values passed in. end
+end

 return af